Other related deaths

 2022-0002 5 Jan 2022 Bedfordshire and Luton

-Concerns summary Ambiguous Mental Health Act guidance resulted in a flawed practice where individuals detained under Section 136 were discharged without assessment by an Approved Mental Health Professional, increasing risk of self-harm or suicide.
+Concerns summary (AI summary) Ambiguous Mental Health Act guidance resulted in a flawed practice where individuals detained under Section 136 were discharged without assessment by an Approved Mental Health Professional, increasing risk of self-harm or suicide.

 Yousef Makki